 2. DHH Literary

 Founded in 2008 by David H Headley, DHH Literary is an agency which carries a range of experienced agents.
 Submissions should be made to a specific agent, after going through their specializations available on this page.
 Here, you will find a team of in-house agents who are readily available to guide you through your creative process.
 Helping both established writers and debut authors, DHH Literary represents a range of novelists, short-story writers and children’s authors.
 The agency also accepts select works in non-fiction.
-They have lead many fantastic authors towards success.
+They have led many fantastic authors towards success.
 A prime example of their published talent is Abi Elphinstone who came up with the “The Unmapped Chronicles", a story of mysticism and magic set in the heart of adventure.
 You can find full details of their electronic submission process on the DHH Literary Agency ‘Submissions Page’.
 Submissions should include a covering letter, a brief synopsis, and a sample of your writing (the first three chapters or up to 10,000 words).
 The agency will take around 8 to 16 weeks to review your work.